How to Make Money as a Health Coach by Offering 3 Core Programs

 Done-for-you programs are typically created with the help of a team.

-When I created our Ready-to-Launch Cleanse/Detox program, I brought in my designer, a whole foods chef, a recipe taster and food photographer, social media specialist, and drew on my copywriting, marketing and health coaching experience.
+When I created our Done-For-You 14 Day Intuitive Eating Program, I brought in my designer, a whole foods chef, a recipe taster and food photographer, social media specialist, and drew on my copywriting, marketing and health coaching experience.

 Make More Money With a DFY Program